 Cerebral Palsy of Tri-County was started in 1957 by family members of individuals with Cerebral Palsy.
 Children with developmental delays or ones that are medically fragile have been able to acquire services over the past 57 years.
 This organization celebrated its 57th anniversary in January 2014.

 The Center serves as an area resource to other agencies and school districts.
 No child is turned away due to a family’s inability to pay for services.
 When there is available space, same age peers or children from low income families may attend the licensed day care and preschool facility.
 The Center will accept state subsidy payments for daily Center fees.
 Comprehensive children’s therapeutic services are provided each day in accordance with a child’s doctor’s orders or a Missouri First Steps’ Individual Family Service Plan.

-The organization’s mission is to provide pediatric therapeutic services to children ages 6 months to 6 years, living in the counties of Jasper, Newton, and McDonald.
+C.P. of Tri-County’s mission is to provide pediatric therapeutic services to children ages 6 months to 6 years, living in the counties of Jasper, Newton, and McDonald.

 Children with identified needs have access to the following therapies: early intervention, developmental, speech, language, physical, and occupational.
 When children are not in a therapy session they spend their day in a state-licensed pre-school environment.
 Bus transportation is provided within parts of Jasper County.
 The Center employs bilingual staff.
-Interpretation services are provided in Spanish as needed.
+Interpretation services are provided in Spanish and American Sign as needed.

-For more information contact please call: Christy Groves Graham Ed.D.
-Executive Director
+For more information please call: Christy Groves Graham Ed.D.
+Executive Director at 417-673-4940.